We need your help now

 2025 All-Australian and Premiership winner Blaithin Bogue is among the Irish contingent in the AFLW.
 Alamy Stock Photo

-First women’s International Rules game to take place this summer, with Irish AFLW team in the works
+Ireland to face Australia in August, with Irish AFLW team in the works

 It’s understood the women’s match will be played under Australian Rules, with the classic ‘Sherrin’ football.

-Such games have been played before in the men’s competition under hybrid rules combining elements of Australian rules football with the GAA, though the last such game took place in 2017.
+In the men’s competition, the AFL has matched up against the GAA before under hybrid rules which combine elements of Australian rules football with Gaelic football, though the last such game took place in 2017.

-However, it’s understood the women’s match will be played under Australian Rules, with the classic “Sherrin” football.
+However, the women’s match will be played under Australian Rules, with the classic “Sherrin” football.

 Speaking on RTÉ’s Morning Ireland, former Collingwood president Eddie McGuire noted that a record 39 Irish players featured across the 2025 season, with five named in the prestigious All-Australian team.

-“There will be a match between Australia and Ireland announced shortly in the next few months,” said McGuire.
+“There will be a match between Australia and Ireland announced shortly” said McGuire this morning.
 “That will be fantastic.”

 He then added: “It’s not then too strong a stretch to say, ‘well, why don’t we actually have an Irish team in the AFLW competition?’”